aravind-segu/finalTestProject/docs/mlops-setup.md

 For future ML code changes, iterate against the `main` branch and regularly deploy your ML code from staging to production by merging code changes from the `main` branch into the `release` branch.

-## Deploy ML resources and enable production jobs
-Follow the instructions in [finalTestProject/resources/README.md](../finalTestProject/resources/README.md) to deploy ML resources and production jobs.

 ## Next steps
 After you configure CI/CD and deploy training & inference pipelines, notify data scientists working on the current project.
-They should now be able to follow the [ML pull request guide](ml-pull-request.md) and
+They should now be able to follow the [ML pull request guide](ml-pull-request.md) and to propose, test, and deploy
-[ML resource config guide](../finalTestProject/resources/README.md)  to propose, test, and deploy ML code and pipeline changes to production.
+ML code and pipeline changes to production.